jdbosser/berrfs/README.md

-# BerGSF
+# BerRFS

-Stands for _Bernoulli Gaussian Sum Filter_.
+Stands for _Bernoulli Random Finite Set_.
 It is a rust implementation with python bindings of
 [Ristic et.al. tutorial on Bernoulli filters](https://ba-ngu.vo-au.com/vo/RVVF_Bernoulli_TSP13.pdf).